TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 ## Macie / Detective / GuardDuty / Inspector
 - **AWS Macie** Machine Learning/AI that analyses your S3 for sensitive data (personal information, credit card numbers etc)
 - **AWS Detective** Analyze, investigate and identify the root cause of potentional security issues or suspicious activities.
 - **GuardDuty** Intelligent treath detection service.
-It can detect account compromise, instance compromise, and malicious activity
+It can detect account compromise, instance compromise, and malicious activity.
+Among the services it monitors are:
+  - AWS CloudTrail Management Events
+  - AWS CloudTrail S3 Data Events
+  - AWS VPC Flow Logs
+  - DNS Logs
 - **AWS Inspector** Amazon Inspector is a vulnerability management service that continuously scans your AWS workloads for vulnerabilities.
 Amazon Inspector automatically discovers and scans Amazon EC2 instances and container images residing in Amazon Elastic Container Registry (Amazon ECR) for software vulnerabilities and unintended network exposure.
+Inspector uses an agent installed on EC2 instances.

 ## AWS Batch
 Useful for when you need to run a large, resource intensive workload.
 You can upload your code, make a job definition and AWS will take care of the rest (it is a managed service).